-Category 2: Moderately increased risk
+Category 2: Moderately increased risk > Follow the recommendations for Category 1, above.

-- > Follow the recommendations for Category 1, above. - > In addition, it may be recommended that you: - Start having screening mammograms at the age of 40, or 5-10 years younger than the age the youngest relative was at the time of her breast cancer diagnosis - Have your screening mammograms every year rather than every two years - Consider the use of medication, such as tamoxifen or raloxifene, to reduce risk of developing breast cancer.
+In addition, it may be recommended that you:

+- Start having screening mammograms at the age of

+- Have your screening mammograms every year rather than every two years from the age 40-50

+- Consider the use of medication, such as tamoxifen or raloxifene, to reduce risk of developing breast cancer.
 This requires careful assessment of risk and benefits in the individual case by an experienced medical professional.